jnarlyv/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/compliance1-3.md

-Task Title: Implement cookie consent banners to comply with cookie laws.
+Task Title: Implement cookie consent and opt out banners to comply with cookie laws.

 User Story: As a user, I want to know that my personal information is being protected from unauthorized access, so that I can feel confident in using the website.